 If you have questions about whether your specific circumstance calls for testing before returning to the studio, do not hesitate to contact us to discuss it.

-All participants must wash or sanitize their hands upon arrival.
+All participants should wash or sanitize their hands upon arrival.
 Hand sanitizer is available in all studios and should be used before handling any rigging.

 Equipment Sharing/Spotting/Partner Work